SimonbJohnson/hxlbites.js/README.md

   uniqueID: string "...unique ID combining bite and data structure",
 }

+To get a bite for a unique ID.
+This enables storing of just the ID and return the bite at a later date.
 <blockquote>hb.reverse(uniqueID)</blockquote>

 Return single bite related to unique ID.
 Data does not have to be the same and makes best attempt to recreate bite with new numbers.